prestonlau/prestonlau.github.io/_libraries/loginauth.md

   }
 </style>

-OMH Auth is an Android client library that makes it easy to integrate auth providers on both Google Mobile Services (GMS) and non-GMS devices.
-It eliminates the need for separate codebases for different Android builds.
+<h1>A single codebase, running seamlessly on any device</h1>

+The OMH Auth Client Library simplifies authentication integration for Android developers across devices, supporting both Google Mobile Services (GMS) and non-GMS configurations.
+With a unified interface, it enables easy incorporation of Google Sign-in and other third-party authentication providers without maintaining separate codebases.

 With the OMH Auth Client Library, you can easily add Google Sign in and other third-party authentication providers to your applications, regardless of whether the device has GMS or not.
 The library takes care of the technical details, providing a unified interface and components for a consistent auth experience.

+For instance, the following screenshots showcase multiple devices with Android, both with GMS and Non-GMS.
+The same app works without changing a single line of code, supporting multiple auth provider implementations.

 <div class="container pt-6 pb-6">
   <div class="row">